 At the Ann Arbor Center for Plastic & Reconstructive Surgery, we strive to make our patients’ breast augmentation experience as comfortable as possible.
-Our Ann Arbor Plastic Surgeons are board-certified and conduct consultations themselves to better understand each patient’s unique goals.
+Our 4 board-certified plastic surgeons conduct consultations themselves to better understand each patient’s unique goals.
 Our practice is conveniently located in St. Joseph Mercy Hospital, making cutting-edge technology accessible to our staff.
 We also have satellite offices at St. Joseph Mercy Brighton Health Center and St. Joseph Mercy Chelsea Hospital.

 Women who feel that their breasts are too small, or are not proportionate to their body can often benefit from a breast augmentation.
 Those who are unhappy with asymmetrical breasts, underdeveloped breasts, or have breasts that have lost shape due to pregnancy or weight loss can also be good candidates for this procedure.